sashacsy/arca-docs/docs/about/contributing.md

 4. Working in your new branch, the pages you want to edit are in the `docs` folder.
 (Leave the `site` folder alone!)
 5. Under the `docs` folder, navigate to the pages you want to edit, or the folder you want your new page to live in.
 6. Editing pages:
-    -   Click the Edit button (pencil icon), make your changes, and click the "Commit changes" button.
+    -   Click the Edit button (:material-pencil: pencil icon), make your changes, and click the "Commit changes" button.
     -   Since you're already in your new branch, commit directly to the current branch.
 7. Adding new pages:
     -   Create your page: